 You save by buying in wholesale - bulk, but not too much bulk.
 Just enough for you to use in 6 months or a year.

 The one regulation we follow is that we use state-inspected processors to do this work.
 And the laws as currently written state that the animal owner can have their beef processed for their own use.
 Since we have multiple owners of each beef, before it reaches the processor, those owners can have the beef processed to their liking.
-Except for special requests, we mostly offer club members hamburgers and steaks, as these are most popular.
+Occasionally, the club will own the entire beef - and that enables special and limited purchases by club members - since they already bought part of that animal with their membership feed.

-So if you’re interested, contact us today and we’ll get you set you up with a membership - usually complimentary as part of the first order.
+So if you’re interested, contact us today and we’ll get you set you up with a membership - and usually gets you a discount from your first order.